Is Kawasaki Disease the Mystery Illness affecting Children linked to Covid-19

 Heart disease is the main cause of death in the disease, as well as severe shock that may develop alongside the illness.

-The diagnosis and treatment of KD usually happens in the hospital.
+The diagnosis and treatment of KD usually happen in the hospital.

 There are no specific tests that show Kawasaki Disease.